tbusch74/10-Employee-Tracker/README.md

   This project is governed by the terms stated in the MIT License.
 A copy of the license can be found at https://choosealicense.com/licenses/mit/

   ## Questions

+  A video walkthrough of this app can be found at <https://watch.screencastify.com/v/lrIIfcd9vRVjIqk1d5AC>

   View this project and my other projects at <https://github.com/tbusch74>